 RCC, an adenocarcinoma, accounts for 90 to 95% of primary malignant renal tumors.
-Less common primary renal tumors include transitional cell carcinoma, Wilms tumor (most often in children), and sarcoma.
+Less common primary renal tumors include transitional cell carcinoma, Wilms tumor Wilms Tumor Wilms tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
+Genetic abnormalities have been implicated in the pathogenesis, but familial inheritance... read more (most often in children), and sarcoma.

-In the US, about 64,000 new cases of RCC and other kidney tumors and 14,000 deaths (2017 estimates) occur each year.
+In the US, about 73,820 new cases of RCC and other kidney tumors and 14,770 deaths (2019 estimates) occur each year.
 RCC occurs slightly more often in men (male:female incidence is about 3:2).
-People affected are usually between 50 and 70 yr.
+People affected are usually between 50 and 70 years old.
 Risk factors include the following: